akashgite97/React-Table/README.md

 # This Project uses

-- useSortBy for sorting(ASC|DESC)
+- useSortBy for sorting (ASC|DESC)
 - useFilters for per-column filters.
-Note that filters are displayed in a separate filter dropdown rather than being embedded in each column header.
 - useSortBy for column sorting
 - usePagination for pagination
 - useRowSelect for row selection